richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

        merged in, we will submit this to the GENDISPATCH working group to determine the next steps.

-       Specifically, the RFCs to be incorporated are: RFC 5378, RFC 6410, RFC 7100, RFC 7127, RFC 7475, RFC 8179,
+       Specifically, the RFCs to be incorporated are:
+       RFC 6410, RFC 7100, RFC 7127, RFC 7475,
        RFC 8789, and RFC 9282.

-       RFC 3667 was obsoleted by RFC 3978, which in turn was obsoleted by RFC 5378.
-RFC 3668 was obsoleted by RFC 3979, which in turn was obsoleted by RFC 8179.
        RFC 3932 was obsoleted by RFC 5742.
        RFC 3978 was obsoleted by RFC 8179.
 RFC 5657 became not relevant because of RFC 6410, which is also emphasized by RFC 7127.

+       The sections on intellectual property
+       rights were replaced by references to RFC 5378 and RFC 8179.
+       RFC 3667 was obsoleted by RFC 3978, which in turn was obsoleted by RFC 5378.
+RFC 3668 was obsoleted by RFC 3979, which in turn was obsoleted by RFC 8179.

        If this document gets adopted by a Working Group, the errata for all of the above-mentioned RFCs should be reviewed.